Plymatea/SimpleMembership/Journal.md

 * The long time between the last post and this one was due to,  ta-da!, not working on it.
 After epicodus, I had a very full summer and wasn't ready to sit down and work on this.
 I spent the summer focusing on my HEMA club as well as enjoying the summer.
 Summer is now over and I wanted to get to back to this project.
 Not only to add it as a shining portfolio piece, but because I want to finish it and use it within my HEMA club.
 Possible extend it's use to other local clubs as well.
 * Couple days ago I reacquainted myself with the project and included the google authentication method.
 Interestingly, I spent a lot of time looking up basic stuff to shake off the rust.
 Today I'm looking to include the facebook auth method and expect it to go fairly easy.
 * I expect to continue shaking the 'rust' off basic skills I've forgotten.
 As I progress I'll be using the readme as a road map and keep my future implementation ideas there.
+* Alright, got the facebook auth method working.
+Had some small issues getting the right scope lined up with the facebook app.
+Got it working though.
+* I might tackle the stripe integration next.
+Not sure how stripe will want info to charge cards, will the membership types be hosted on stripe or will I simply pass a $$ amount to stripe.
+Yeah Stripe next.